OpinionChange2021/opinion_are_made_to_be_changed/README.md

 # Opinions are Made to be Changed: Adoptive Stance Classification

-1. Code to be released.
+Code to be released before 1-Nov-2021
-1.1 Data Collection
+1.1 Data Collection - Done
 1.2 Embedding
 1.3 Clearning
 1.4 Prediction